 6. Take Your Meds (All of Them)

 Someone prescribed you medication to handle your bipolar disorder and you need to take those prescriptions, diligently.
-If you forget which ones to take when, get a pill box that can hold a weeks worth of pills with two compartments for each day so you can sort your morning pills from your evening medications.
-Next time your kids ask you if you've taken your meds (yes, we know right away) you'll have an easy way to check. like this one
+If you forget which ones to take when, get a pill box like this one that can hold a weeks worth of pills with two compartments for each day so you can sort your morning pills from your evening medications.
+Next time your kids ask you if you've taken your meds (yes, we know right away) you'll have an easy way to check.

 7. Speak Kindly